studio-mizutama/Smooth/README.md

 - When disable the original code, comment out it never erasing.

 ## Testing
-- Need not to write test codes.
+- No Need to write test codes.

 ## Complite
 - Please pull request.